Online Safety Act (Sri Lanka)

 The Online Safety Act, No. 9 of 2024 is a Sri Lankan Internet safety act aimed at regulating its citizens' Internet usage.
 It was announced in September 2023 and passed by Parliament on 24 January 2024 by a 108–62 vote.

 The bill has been criticised by human rights groups, journalists and opposition politicians as a means of stifling freedom of speech.

 Provisions

 The bill aims to "make provisions to prohibit online communication of certain statements of fact in Sri Lanka" and "prevent the use of online accounts and inauthentic online accounts for prohibited purposes."
-It proposes making the posting of content that is deemed "illegal" by a five-member commission, the Online Safety Commission, punishable by jail time.
+It proposes making the posting of any content that a five-member Online Safety Commission deems "illegal", punishable by jail time.
 It also makes social media platforms such as Facebook, Google and Twitter liable for such content.

 President Ranil Wickremesinghe said the bill was intended to combat cybercrime, including data theft, child abuse and online fraud.
 According to Public Security Minister Tiran Alles, 8,000 instances of cybercrime were logged in Sri Lanka in 2023.